nilearn/nilearn/doc/index.rst

     for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.

+    Nilearn now includes the functionality of Nistats.
+    Here's a guide to replacing Nistats imports to work in Nilearn.

+    nistats_migration.rst

 ..
 Here we are building the carousel